-Last Updated on 11/2022 by Diane
+Last Updated on 04/2026 by Mom Goes Camping

 Because I live in Serbia, I don’t always have a lot of options for backpacking gear (most brands won’t ship here!).
 So, while I was able to find bear spray, I wasn’t able to find a holster for it.
 A holster is incredibly important for carrying bear spray.
 If you can’t access the spray immediately, then you might as well not be carrying it!